nwjs/node/doc/api/test.md

       * `cause` {Error} The actual error thrown by the test.
     * `type` {string|undefined} The type of the test, used to denote whether this is a suite.
+  * `entryFile` {string|undefined} The path of the test file that was executed as the entry point of the child process that emitted this event.
+    Only present when tests run with process isolation.
+May differ from `file` when the test is defined in a module imported by the entry file.
   * `file` {string|undefined} The path of the test file, `undefined` if test was run through the REPL.
   * `line` {number|undefined} The line number where the test is defined, or `undefined` if the test was run through the REPL.
   * `name` {string} The test name.
   * `nesting` {number} The nesting level of the test.
+  * `parentId` {number|undefined} The `testId` of the enclosing test, or `undefined` for top-level tests.
+Lets custom reporters track lineage when concurrent siblings at the same nesting level interleave.
+  * `tags` {string\[]} The flattened lowercased tags declared on the test and its ancestor suites, in declaration order.
+Empty for untagged tests.
+    See [Test tags][].
   * `testId` {number} A numeric identifier for this test instance, unique within the test file's process.
 Consistent across all events for the same test instance, enabling reliable correlation in custom reporters.